gitchrisadams/fiber-map-leaflet/README.md

 ## About app and considerations
 ### Declustering
-Since many of the lit buildings are together, looking into a declustering libary would be a good next step.
+Since many of the lit buildings are together, looking into a declustering library would be a good next step.

+## Making functions modular
+Future improvements could include making a function to accept params instead of having two separate functions for cables and lit buildings.

 ### Pure JavaScript vs. React or SPA library
 In starting this app I initially looked into using with React.